jackocnr/intl-tel-input/README.md

 ## Troubleshooting
 **Submitting the full international number when in nationalMode**
-If you're submitting the form using Ajax, simply use `getNumber` to get the full international number before sending it.
+If you're submitting the form using Ajax, simply use `getNumber` to get the number before sending it.
 If you're using the standard form POST method, you have two options.
 The easiest thing to do is simply update the input value using `getNumber` in a submit handler:
 ```js
 $("form").submit(function() {
   myInput.val(myInput.intlTelInput("getNumber"));